Hiking the Highline Trail (The Loop) in Glacier National Park

 You need to arrive at Logan Pass well before sunrise to find parking, which I’ll talk more about below, but when to actually begin the trail is what’s up for debate.

 Some hikers prefer to start shortly after arriving, but I personally recommend against this strategy.
-The best of the Highline Trail is all before Haystack Butte, so if you start hiking shortly after arriving, you’re going to miss the most scenic views on the trail by starting in the dark.
+I say this because the best of the Highline Trail is all before Haystack Butte, so if you start hiking shortly after arriving, you’re going to miss the most scenic views on the trail by starting in the dark.

-However, by waiting an hour or two, you are inevitably going to be spending more time in the sun, which is why I believe some groups start before sunrise.
-The Highline Trail is very well shaded in the morning hours because of the mountains that parallel the trail, but as the day goes on, you will start to see how little shade there really is on the entire hike.
+However, by waiting an hour or two, you are inevitably going to be spending more time in the sun, which is why many groups prefer to start before sunrise.
+That being said, the Highline Trail is very well shaded in the morning hours because of the mountains that parallel the trail, but as the day goes on, you will start to see how little shade there really is on the entire hike.

 This is why I recommend starting early, but not too early.
 For this to work best, hiking with a hooded sun shirt is essential because trying to continually reapply sunscreen as you’re sweating is not the best strategy, and nearly every hiker that ended at the The Loop Trailhead was sunburned in one way or another.
 For me, it was my face, but my hat and sun shirt did most of the work that sunscreen could not.